Product Review

 Internal mesh can snag

 The interior mesh zippers are close together and can catch and tear the mesh if handled roughly.
+Requires some care when packing and unpacking.

 Best For